 CLOSER’s presence at the conference

-As part of the ‘Using and accessing health studies and training resources’ session, CLOSER Research Fellow, Dr Neil Kaye will demonstrate the CLOSER Learning Hub.
+As part of the ‘Using and accessing health studies and training resources’ session, CLOSER Research Fellow, Dr Neil Kaye demonstrated the CLOSER Learning Hub.
 Please see below for Neil’s presentation abstract:

 What is the CLOSER Learning Hub and how can it help me in using longitudinal studies for my research?